The gorges and valleys of southeast Aveyron make deep cuts into the wild limestone plateaux (Causses) of the Grand Causses Regional Natural Park

 Still standing are fortified villages later maintained by the Knights Hospitaller but originally

-built by the Knights Templar who probably also helped in the fortification of Cantobre.
+built by the Knights Templar who probably also helped in the fortification of Cantobre (watch the new aerial video

 It’s an area rich in wildlife of all sorts, from wild boar, deer, beavers, eagles and four sorts of